Big, bigger, Phuket

 There is not much more here than a handful of restaurants, but you can walk along the lake to a more urban area in 15 minutes.

-Search for the best and cheapest hotels near Nai Harn here (adlink).
+Search for the best hotels near Nai Harn here (adlink).

-In addition to its stunning beaches and the towns that line them, Phuket offers a wealth of sights and experiences.
+In addition to its excellent beaches and the towns that line them, Phuket offers a wealth of sights and experiences.

-Here are some recommendations for things to see and do on the island.
+Here are some recommendations for the best things to do in Phuket:

 - Big Buddha – Great view from Phuket’s largest statue